Becoming a better, stronger lifter takes years of practice, but you can sure speed up the process by remembering a few simple cues.

 As a coaching tool, I think box squats are the perfect movement to teach beginners to squat with picture-perfect technique.
 By doing so, we cement the vertical shin angle (see above), engage the posterior chain to a greater degree, and more importantly, keep people honest with achieving proper depth (and I hate to be a Jonny Raincloud here, but the vast majority of you reading this don't even come close to proper depth on your squats.
 Just sayin'.)

 With the box squat, however, comes a multitude of errors and flaws in technique.
 As an example, we can look at how one lands on the box itself.
-Often, on the descent, I'll see trainees just "plop" on the box as shown in the video on the right.
+Often, on the descent, I'll see trainees just "plop" on the box.

 Outside of the obvious (making their spine hate them), we can see how form gets sloppy when one doesn't control the lift – particularly when discussing the transition between the eccentric and concentric portion of the lift.
 Additionally, the lifter loses all sense of "tightness" at the bottom of the lift and usually ends up "rocking" off the box.

 To help alleviate this problem, I'll use the phrase "pretend like you're sitting on broken glass."
 By doing so, the lifter will learn to slow down and control the weight down to the box, landing softly.
 At the same time, I'll cue them to "push their knees out" to the left and right to open up the hips and engage the hamstrings a little more — all of which helps to maintain "stiffness" throughout the duration of the set.